echoprotocol/echowiki/api-reference/echo-node-api/database-api/balance-api.md

 #### Returns

-An array of vesting balances.
+An array of frozen balances.

 ```javascript
 {